 An enema is a procedure where you insert liquid or air into your colon through the rectum to clear out the lower bowel contents, or in other words, your poo.
-After you squeeze the liquid or air into your nether regions, you will very shortly feel an overwhelming urge to defecate.
+After you squeeze the liquid or air into your rectum, you will very shortly feel an overwhelming urge to defecate.
 Most often, people use enemas as quick relief for occasional constipation, but some people use them for colon cleansing and detox.
 Enemas are also used in medical settings before exams or surgery.
 The liquid in enemas ranges from sodium phosphate to mineral oil to coffee, but no matter which is used, the point is to quickly evacuate the feces from your lower colon.

 Do Enemas Really Work?

 If you want to know whether an enema will give you a bowel movement, the answer is a resounding yes.
 However, if what you really want to know is whether enemas are a good solution for constipation, that is another question altogether.
 If you rarely have constipation but something has jammed up the works and you have a wedding coming up, then an enema can quickly clear out your bowels.
 But, is it the best solution for most situations?
 Probably not, not to mention that enemas aren’t without risk.
 Performed improperly, they can cause issues such as:

 Those risks and the other things you need to consider will be covered throughout this article.